kakandemanwell/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles -checks content of two files
-4-lastlines -displays the last ten lines in the file 5-firstlines -displays the first five lines in a file
+4-lastlines -displays the last ten lines in the file 5-firstlines -displays the first five lines in a file 6-third_line -returs the third line in the file